alkhimey/HintsHighlight/README.md

 There are three ways of adding this module to a project.
 This list is ordered by increasing complexity:

-1. Importing an `.scm` file ("_Explore Project_ -> Right Click on _Scripts_ -> _Import Script..._.
+1. Import an `.scm` file ("_Explore Project_ -> Right Click on _Scripts_ -> _Import Script..._.
 Get it from the [_Releases_](https://github.com/alkhimey/HintsHighlight/releases) section on Github.
-2. Creating an empty script called _HintsHighlight_ through engines interface, downloading the source from this repository and finally copying the downloaded script over the empty one.
+2. Create an empty script called _HintsHighlight_ through engines interface, download the source from this repository and finally copy the downloaded script over the empty one.
-3. Creating an empty script called _HintsHighlight_ through engines interface and delete it from windows explorer, clone this repository, create a [**hard** link](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) from the cloned files to your games folder.
+3. Create an empty script called _HintsHighlight_ through engines interface and delete it from windows explorer, clone this repository, create a [**hard** link](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) from the cloned files to your games folder.

 The basic functionality of the module does not require any additional changes.
 Run the game and press the default key (`KEY_FOR_DISPLAYING_HINTS`, currently is set to `SPACE`) to see the hints.